Hardanger Line: History

 During construction of the Voss Line from Bergen to Voss, there was a proposal to extend the line from Voss to Granvin on the Hardangerfjord.
 The plans were again taken up to consideration with the construction of the Bergen Line, but also this time the plans were scrapped.
-Some people wanted the line to be a tramway and when it was passed by the Parliament of Norway on 12 July 1919; the plans incorporated some elements of a tramway, giving the line a lower standard than the mainline.
-The railway was to be built electrified, and construction started in 1921.
+Some people wanted the line to be a tramway and when it was passed by the Parliament of Norway on 12 July 1919; the plans incorporated some elements of a tramway, giving the line a lower standard than the main line.
+The railway was to be built in an electrified form and construction started in 1921.
 However, there was a lack of engineers, forcing a slow pace.
-On 5 November 1923, parliament passed the final plans for the railway, and the pace of construction was accelerated.
+On 5 November 1923, parliament passed the final plans for the railway and the pace of construction was accelerated.

-In 1927, Minister of Labour Worm Hirsch Darre-Jenssen of the Conservative Party stopped the work on the railway, stating that time had run out and that there instead should be built a road.
+In 1927, Minister of Labour Worm Hirsch Darre-Jenssen of the Conservative Party stopped the work on the railway, however, stating that time had run out and that a road should be built there instead.
 By then, 5 million kr had been invested and parliament decided that construction should continue.
 However, Darre-Jenssen convinced Hordaland County Council to make a statement against the Hardanger Line, the Flåm Line and the Namsos Line, without this stopping construction.
 In 1931, parliament reconsidered the electrification of the line, and there was consensus for electrification.
 The Hardanger Line opened on 1 April 1935 and became NSB's first line to be electrified at the time of opening.
 In February 1936, the line changed name from the Granvin Line to the Hardanger Line.

 Three Class 64 electric multiple units (EMU) were delivered from Strømmens Værksted in 1934.
 Only 16 m long, they were the smallest EMUs ever operated by NSB.
 In addition, four passenger cars were delivered, with each multiple unit able to haul two passenger cars.
 Occasionally, Class 64 trains were used on the Flåm Line, after it was electrified in 1944, and El 9-hauled trains from the Flåm Line used on the Hardanger Line.